-Pursuant to the terms of the debentures, YA II PN may elect to convert any portion of the principal and accrued interest under the debentures into Common Shares at a fixed conversion price of \$0.40 per share.
-In addition, the Company may, at its sole discretion, make an installment payment using Common Shares.
+Pursuant to the terms of the debentures, YA II may elect to convert any portion of the principal and accrued interest under the debentures into Common Shares at a fixed conversion price of \$0.40 per share.
+The fixed conversion price may change if certain dilutive events or issuances occur.
+In addition, we may, at our sole discretion, make an installment payment using our Common Shares if certain conditions have been met.
+In such case, the applicable conversion price would be equal to 75% of the VWAP of our Common Shares during the fifteen consecutive trading days immediately preceding such conversion.